In 1892, Professor George Colcord and his wife, Ada, started Graysville Academy in Graysville, Tennessee, where 23 students enrolled that first year.

 Growth brought many facility expansions, including Southern Village, a new community of student apartment complexes built across from the Collegedale Church.
 A new wing was added onto Talge Hall in 2004, providing 260 additional student beds.
 The university maintains its residential nature, with a majority of the students living on campus.

-The $9.5 million Campaign for Health and Healing produced two expansions on campus—the new Hulsey Wellness Center and a new nursing building.
+The $9.5 million Campaign for Health and Healing produced two expansions on campus, the Hulsey Wellness Center (2008) and a new nursing building, Florida Hospital Hall (2011), which also houses training in Southern's first doctoral-level curriculum, the DNP (Doctor of Nursing Practice).
+DNP classes began in 2012 with its first degrees conferred in 2014.

 In the new millennium, academic excellence continues: